For the first half of this story: Honey Bees Arrive Part One

 It had all happened so fast I barely had time to register what was happening.
 Was it really over?
 Had I really just installed 10,000 honey bees into a hive?
 Was I still alive?

 Not only was I still alive, I hadn’t even been stung once.
-Mike and I exchanged high fives and stepped back to marvel at our bees.
+My husband and I exchanged high fives and stepped back to marvel at our bees.
 I wondered what they were doing in there.
 I imagined them hanging pictures on the walls and sweeping the floors.
 The confused stragglers outside were making their way to the entrance of the hive, drawn in by the glorious scent of their queen.

 I felt immensely proud and accomplished.
 It was over and I had survived.